-Tickets to the Sealife Adventure park and Sealife tower will cost £23.50 per person (under 3’s free).
-You can pre book for some savings on these costs, but we were armed with some half price vouchers which made out visit for the three of us £35.25 which was a bargain.
+Tickets to the Sealife Adventure park and Jurassic Skyline will cost £22.95 per adult, and £18.95 per child (under 3’s free).
+You can pre book for some considerable savings on these costs, but we were armed with some half price vouchers which made out visit for the three of us £35.25 which was a bargain.

 We made our way around the park in order for the children’s log books, diverting now and again to make feeding times and a break for lunch.